Welcome to microbe.cards

 Spore formation Literature-based

-Hemolysis LLM-based
+Hemolysis Literature-based

 Cell shape Literature-based